 In the second set of lines the speaker explains how while he searches, doors open, and there are only more doors behind them.
 As “door succeeds door” the day “wears,” or drags on painfully.
 Each time he opens a door he hopes that something will change, but it has yet to.
 His fortune is in the balance.

-In fact, in the following lines, he alludes to his intention to search all night.
+In fact, in the following lines of ‘Love in a Life’, he alludes to his intention to search all night.
 He states that it is only “twilight” and there is plenty of time left to search the “closets…and alcoves.”
-There are “suites to explore” and any number of others places she could be hiding.
+There are “suites to explore” and any number of other places she could be hiding.